tgirke/tgirke.github.io/bio.md

 ## Degrees

-Ph.D., University Hamburg, Germany
+Ph.D. in Molecular Biology and Biochemistry, University Hamburg, Germany
-Postdoctorate, Michigan State University
+Postdoctorate in Genomics and Bioinformatics, Michigan State University

 <br/>